byte512/VLCplayer-AppImage/README.md

 ## features not activated
 #### In the process of building Appimage it was not possible to integrate the following features
 * chromecast:"protobuf" bug in gnutls-bin, preventing it from working correctly (during the build the binary was segfaulting)on Ubuntu xenial https://trac.videolan.org/vlc/ticket/18329
+* aom: dav1d support enabled
-* srt  in version of vlc appimage "3.0.11"
+* srt  in version of vlc appimage "3.0.11.1"
 * crystalhd: unusble without firmware (#934242)
 * d3d11va: Windows only
 * decklink: not in Debian/Ubuntu xenial